Bluedot-Innovation/Bluedot-Point-iOS-SDK/README.md

 The Bluedot Point SDK enables mobile apps to trigger any action (like opening websites, sending messages and playing video) when users walk or drive through precise locations set anywhere in the world using Bluedot's advanced Geofences, Geolines™ or Beacon capability.

-You can also reference this repository as a cocoapod:
+You can also reference this repository as a CocoaPods:

 ````
 source 'https://github.com/CocoaPods/Specs.git'